-During preparation of this Draft EA, VA reached out to selected federal, state, and local agencies, Native American Tribes, and elected officials for early input on the Proposed Action and environmental concerns to be addressed in the Draft EA.
+During preparation of the Draft EA, VA reached out to selected federal, state, and local agencies, Native American Tribes, and elected officials for early input on the Proposed Action and environmental concerns to be addressed in the Draft EA.
 A scoping notice was also published in the Buffalo News on July 21 and 23, 2024, to announce VA's intent to develop an EA and to solicit input from interested stakeholders.
+Only one scoping comment was received from the New York State Department of Environmental Conservation (NYSDEC).
 Copies of correspondence and newspaper notices are provided in Appendix B.

-As part of the public involvement process, VA invites all stakeholders and the general public to review and provide comments on the analyses presented in this Draft EA.
-VA will review comments received during the 30-day comment period.
-Relevant and applicable comments will be documented and addressed in the Final EA.
+As part of the public involvement process, VA invited all stakeholders and the general public to review and provide comments on the analyses presented in the Draft EA.
+A notice of availability (NOA) of the Draft EA was published in the Buffalo News on April 23 and 25, 2025.
+VA also posted the NOA and Draft EA to the VA CFM website and notified stakeholders of the availability of the Draft EA via email.
+Two comments were received during the 30-day comment period and are addressed in this Final EA.